perusio/nginx_ensite/README.md

 ## Acknowledgments

-Thanks to [xufan6](http://github.com/xufan6) for setting me on the path of the Bash completion script.
+Thanks to the many people that have contributed to this script.
+You're the stuff Free Software is made of.